nothingismagick/truth-runner/README.md

 ## 0. Define the semantics of the SPECifications
 The semantics of your structure will make it possible for you to read and write the specification of the entire system (or systems if there are several).
 With prototyping you can define classes and inheritance and use domains to link similar concepts - even other domains.
 The yaml structure is a good approach in that it is relatively free of unimportant characters and is easy for a human to flyover and immediately recognize inheritance.

-If you click below on DETAILS, you will see an example custom symbol definition spec, worked out in rather painful detail.
+If you click below on **Details**, you will see an example custom symbol definition spec, worked out in rather painful detail.
 The point of the exercise is to define a set of symbols that can be used as abstractions, leading to a set of tests for constructing and parsing binary & boolean values that map exquisitely to natural language.
 This work accidentally revealed a novel method of tracking signed zeros and superposited eigenstates within the undefined boolean value.
 Fun stuff!

 <details>